jonhaddow/priors-park-CC/content/sections/midweek.md

 Children’s club from Reception to Year 5- Crazy Games, Craft, Songs and Bible stories.

+## Curious

+**7:30pm - Wednesday for limited periods**

+Come and learn what we believe, what our church and the bible is about, in an informal setting with a free meal.
+Please contact us if you would like more details.

 ## Wellness though Craft

 **11:00pm - Every Thursday**